 Stephen reviewed the next steps, noting that the team proposes to break down recommendations as short, medium and long term, with only short-term recommendations in the 2016 Report to Plenary.
 USGS and CSIRO are willing to take the team forward through 2017, subject to Plenary approval, to develop medium and long-term recommendations.
-CEOS has pilot, prototypes, and enabling technology work underway within SEO, LSI-VC, GFOI, and WGISS and the team recommends these be progressed and accelerated.
+CEOS has pilots, prototypes, and enabling technology work underway within SEO, LSI-VC, GFOI, and WGISS and the team recommends these be progressed and accelerated.

 It is proposed to continue and support existing WGISS efforts on data discovery search engine optimization (search relevancy, keyword search, persistent identifiers), access common standards for interoperability of product formats (metadata/data) and Application Program Interface (API), and exploration of emerging ‘big data’ services including cloud computing.